chienyuchen/TWB-PRS/README.md

 - python packages: numpy and pandas

 #### Usage
-- models/beta.tar.gz has to be extracted before predicting
+- models/beta.tar.gz has to be pulled with git lfs and extracted before predicting
 ```
 $ bash src/predictor.sh -h